Biddut/OnlineBanking/README.md

 # OnlineBanking
-This a web base online banking solution system.
+This a web based online banking solution system.